-An Organizing Committee of a regatta may depart from the RCA Rules of Racing only if:
+In all other cases, an Organizing Committee of a regatta may depart from the RCA Rules of Racing only if:

-1.6.1 The "local" rules to be applied are clearly outlined in the application for RCA Sanction, and are approved by RCA beforehand;

-1.6.2 All participants are notified of the "local" rules prior to the regatta in the pre-event information package or bulletin; and

-1.6.3 The local rules provide a level of safety and fairness materially equal to those in the RCA Rules of Racing.

-1.6.4 Rules and requirements of provincial, national or international multi-sport games may take precedence over RCA Rules of Racing.
+- 1.6.1 The "local" rules to be applied are clearly outlined in the application for RCA Sanction, and are approved by RCA beforehand; - 1.6.2 All participants are notified of the "local" rules prior to the regatta in the Regatta Package or Bulletin; and - 1.6.3 The local rules provide a level of safety and fairness materially equal to those in the RCA Rules of Racing. - 1.6.4 Rules and requirements of provincial, national, or international multi-sport games may take precedence over RCA Rules of Racing.

+PART 1 - SCOPE

-1.7 Canadian National Regattas
+1.7 National Regattas

-All Canadian National Regattas are under the authority of RCA, including:
+All National Regattas are under the authority of RCA, including:

 - · Canadian Masters (Rowing) Championships

 - · Royal Canadian Henley Regatta

 - Canada Cup

 - · National Rowing Championships

-- Any rowing regatta organized in connection with a national multi-sport competition, or, RCA high performance team selection process
+- Any rowing regatta organized in connection with a national multi-sport competition, or, RCA high performance team selection process.

-- And, any other regattas deemed by the RCA Board of Directors as Canadian National Regattas
+- Any other regattas deemed by the RCA Board of Directors as National Regattas.